justinsillou/justinsillou/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌿 I'm currently working on the project "Local & Toi" : [here](https://youtu.be/clvelmQigjA)
-- ⚡ I'm starting 2024 and many projects in progress!
+- 🌿 Embarking on the rollercoaster ride of developing a new React Native App.
+I've got my seatbelt fastened and a snack for the journey—advice!
+Feel free to toss some my way!
+- 🌐 Take a detour to my latest creation, "Local & Toi": [Enjoy the show](https://youtu.be/clvelmQigjA)
+- ⚡ Buckle up for 2024!
+I've got more projects cooking than a chef in a food fight!
-- ✍️ Writing a blog
+- ✍️ Currently playing mad scientist with words for a blog.
-- 🖌️ Redesign of the personal site (finally)
+- 🖌️ Sprucing up my personal site because apparently, it's time for a glow-up!
-- 📹 Some videos (other than demos) on Youtube : [here](https://www.youtube.com/channel/UCthtWlmreVMa2u0uMl87DJg)
+- 📹 Lights, camera, action!
+Check out some non-demo chaos on my [YouTube channel](https://www.youtube.com/channel/UCthtWlmreVMa2u0uMl87DJg)

 ![](https://raw.githubusercontent.com/justinsillou/justinsillou.github.io/master/gif.gif)